f4exb/sdrangel/Readme.md

 <p>&#9888; It seems LimeSDR mini has trouble working with host sample rates lower than 2.5 MS/s particularly in Tx mode.</p>

 You will need a minimal installation of LimeSuite.
-Presently commit 04b57e0 or later should be used with its corresponding firmware (v4) and gateware (v2.12) installed in the LimeSDR device:
+Presently commit 90c3991 or later should be used with its corresponding firmware (v4) and gateware (v2.14) installed in the LimeSDR device.
+LimeSDR Mini gateware v1.24 should be used.

   - `sudo apt-get install libsqlite3-dev`
   - `git clone https://github.com/myriadrf/LimeSuite.git`